Vietnam.vn - Nền tảng quảng bá Việt Nam

 It must be said that Ta Rut is not only a safe base, but also a place with quite beautiful scenery, especially the Ta Rut River which is both beautiful and has a lot of shrimp and fish.
 Here, every afternoon after returning from farming, we often gather to bathe and meet with each other among the Provincial Party Committee's Committees to listen to and exchange information about the war situation in the delta.

-After Mr. Nguyen Van Luong returned to the delta for more than half a month, the Voice of Vietnam Radio and the Liberation Radio continuously reported news and articles reflecting the resounding victories of our army and people on all battlefields in the South, including the Quang Tri front, making us all happy and eager to return to the delta immediately, and my work of writing news and articles also increased.
+After Mr. Nguyen Van Luong returned to the delta for more than half a month, the Voice of Vietnam and Liberation Radio continuously reported news and articles reflecting the resounding victories of our army and people on all battlefields in the South, including the Quang Tri front, making us all happy and eager to return to the delta immediately, and my work of writing news and articles also increased.

 By April 2, 1972, Gio Linh and Cam Lo districts were completely liberated, we were ordered to move to HC2 (Rear Base 2) in Ba Long.
 Before moving to Ba Long, Mr. Ho Nhu Y told me to meet Mr. Dung, the typist and warehouse keeper, to exchange the Zennit camera for a new Pratica and 3 rolls of film.
 Hearing that, Mr. Cuong, the Chief of Office, told me: "Returning to Ba Long means returning to the war zone, the resistance capital of Quang Tri during the anti-French period.
 Returning there, the mountains and rivers are very beautiful, you can freely compose, take photos, and write poems."